Floorp-Projects/Floorp/docs/nspr/nspr_contributor_guide.rst

 -  You must provide test cases that test all APIs you are adding.
 See:
    [#TestCases Test Cases]

-.. _New_Libraries:

 New Libraries
 ~~~~~~~~~~~~~

 All the guidelines applicable to [#NewFeatures New Features] applies to
 new libraries.

-For purposes of this paper, a "new library" is defined as a libary under
+For purposes of this paper, a "new library" is defined as a library under
 the ``mozilla/nsprpub/lib`` directory tree and built as a separate
 library.
 These libraries exist, for the most part, as "legacy" code from
 NSPR 1.0.
 [Note that the current NSPR module owners do not now nor never